The Beast (Neon Genesis Evangelion)

-The series is set fifteen years after a worldwide cataclysm, particularly in the futuristic fortified city of Tokyo-3.
+The series is set fifteen years after a worldwide cataclysm named Second Impact, particularly in the futuristic fortified city of Tokyo-3.
 The protagonist is Shinji Ikari, a teenage boy who is recruited by his father Gendo to the organization Nerv to pilot a giant bio-machine mecha named Evangelion into combat with beings called Angels.
 During the episode, Shinji faces the Angel Sachiel but freezes with fear and fails to defend his Eva-01, which is left damaged and inoperable.
 Shinji wakes up in a hospital the next day and is taken in by Nerv's Captain Misato Katsuragi, who becomes his new legal guardian.

 Production of "The Beast" began in September 1994 and ended in May 1995.
 Staff used Christian religious symbolism in the episode, with the intent of differentiating the show from other mecha series.
-The title itself, "The Beast", references the beast from the sea from the Book of Revelation.
+The title itself, "The Beast", references the beast from the Book of Revelation.
 The episode scored a 5.3% rating of audience share on Japanese TV and received critical and public acclaim focused on its visuals, direction, and sound.